Totally positive Toeplitz matrices: classical and modern: Finite totally positive Toeplitz matrices and asymptotics

-We call this chart the \textit{standard coordinate chart}.
-It immediately has two key properties. \begin{itemize} \item Restricted to positive parameters $m_{ij}$ it parametrises the totally positive part $U_+(\R_{>0})$, see \cite{Lusztig94}, and we have explicit algebraic inverse given in terms of minors, see \cref{e:mviaminors}. \item It extends in a natural way to the projective limit $U_+^{(\infty)}$ giving a standard coordinate system $(m_{ij})_{i,j\in\N}\in \R_{>0}^{\N\times\N}$ for the infinite totally positive matrices $U_+^{(\infty)}(\R_{>0})$. \end{itemize} The third key property will be that the totally positive Toeplitz matrices (finite and infinite) have a concrete description.
+We write $u=u((m_{ij}))$ and call the $m_{ij}$ \textit{standard coordiates}.
+This chart immediately has two key properties. \begin{itemize} \item It parametrises the totally positive part $U_+(\R_{>0})$ by positive parameters, see \cite{Lusztig94}, with an explicit algebraic inverse given in terms of minors, see Equation~\ref{e:mviaminors}. \item It extends in a natural way to the projective limit $U_+^{(\infty)}$ giving a standard coordinate system $(m_{ij})_{i,j\in\N}\in \R_{>0}^{\N\times\N}$ for the infinite totally positive matrices $U_+^{(\infty)}(\R_{>0})$. \end{itemize} The third key property will be that the totally positive Toeplitz matrices (finite and infinite) have a convenient description.
 Namely, the Toeplitz condition imposes relations on the standard coordinates that can be expressed as a kind of multiplicative `divergence-free' property for a labelled quiver.

 \begin{defn} Consider a connected quiver $Q$.
-Assume $Q$ has precisely one source vertex and assign to it the label $0$.
+Assume further that $Q$ has precisely one source vertex, to which we assign the label $0$.
 By a (positive) vertex labelling of $Q$, we mean an assignment of a (positive) real number to every non-source vertex.
-Given such a vertex labelling we also label each arrow by the vertex label at its head minus the vertex label at its tail.
+Given such a labelling we also label each arrow by the vertex label at its head minus the vertex label at its tail.
 We call a labelling `\textit{divergence-free}' if for every vertex that is neither a sink nor a source, the product of the incoming arrow labels equals to the product of the outgoing ones.
 We may also replace $\R$ and $\R_{>0}$ in this definition by any other ring $\mathcal R$ and positive subsemifield $\RR_{>0}$. \end{defn}